dnasso/DBCFileViewer/obs/README.md

 ## Troubleshooting

+### "nothing provides obs-service-*" Errors
+**This is FIXED.** The OBS services (tar, recompress, set_version) are server-side only and automatically available on OBS.
+They run during buildtime and do not need to be installed or listed as BuildRequires.

+### "nothing provides qt6-*" Errors
+**This is FIXED.** The spec file now uses conditional BuildRequires for different distros:
+- If building on openSUSE/SUSE: uses `qt6-base-devel`
+- If building on Fedora/RHEL: uses `qt6-qtbase-devel`
+- Debian/Ubuntu use debian.control instead

 ### Build Failures
-- Check the build logs in OBS web interface
+- Check the build logs in OBS web interface (click on failed build → "build log")
 - Verify all Qt6 dependencies are available for your target distribution
-- Some older distributions may not have Qt6 - consider Qt5 for those
+- Some older distributions may not have Qt6 available - exclude them from repositories

-### Missing Dependencies
+### Qt6 Not Available on Older Distros
-If Qt6 packages aren't available, you can:
+If Qt6 packages aren't available on older distros:
-1. Adjust build requirements in the spec file
-2. Exclude problematic distributions from build targets
+1. Exclude those distributions from your OBS project repositories
-3. Build Qt6 yourself (advanced)
+2. Only target newer distributions (Fedora 39+, openSUSE Tumbleweed/Leap 15.5+, Ubuntu 23.04+)
+3. Alternative: Create a Qt5 version of the app (requires code changes)

+### Service File Not Working
+If `_service` doesn't fetch sources:
+1. Make sure your GitHub repository is public
+2. Verify the branch name is correct (`main-deployment`)
+3. Click "Trigger Services" manually in OBS web interface
+4. Check that OBS has network access (it should by default)

 ## Additional Resources